Try this Kokum Juice, a popular and refreshing Goan beverage which is perfect to sip on a warm summer day. Here is how to make it.

 Don’t use salted kokum to make this sharbat.

 Always refrigerate the syrup after making it.
-Since we haven’t added any preservatives in it, refrigeration will make sure it stays good.
+Since there are no added preservatives, refrigeration will ensure it stays good.

 Ingredients